blaxel-ai/toolkit/docs/bl_chat.md

 to your agent and see responses in real-time.
 Perfect for testing agent behavior, exploring capabilities, or debugging conversational flows.

 The agent must be deployed and in DEPLOYED status.
-Use 'bl get agent <name>' to check deployment status before chatting.
+Use 'bl get agent NAME' to check deployment status before chatting.

 Local Testing: